internet4000/radio4000-api/README.md

 |url|`string`|the URL pointing to the provider serving the track media (YouTube only).
 Example: `"https://www.youtube.com/watch?v=5R5bETC_wvA"`|
 |ytid|`string`|provider id of a track media (YouTube only).
 Example: `"5R5bETC_wvA"`|

-## Installation, Development and Deployment
+## Node.js API

 In addition to the Firebase API, this repository contains a node.js API in the `src` folder.
 This is what runs at https://api.radio4000.com.
+It is configured as a Firebase function.
+Remember to review the `.firebaserc` and `firebase.json` files.

 To install, you'll need node.js and git.
 Then run: